 Then we scampered (I walked) to the large climber with its myriad of ladders, rings, GIANT slides, and climbing apparatus.
 Lots of challenging and intricate ways to go across and up, and again, some great attention to detail.
 The little guy sat in the stacked rings and pretended to be a bird.

 The splash pad has a beautifully painted concrete base by Tennis Mapa Inc., and water features from Pointe-Claire’s Vortex Aquatic Structures.
 With benches and tables surrounding the play area, and an open-sided shelter with cozy Adirondack chairs, this is going to be a great spot to cool off after a morning of playing.
 There are tall cat tails, spinning flowers, water cannons, small bubblers, and a turnable sail (complete with NDIP’s logo 🙂 )

 Steps away is the bright and modern chalet which has its opening hours posted on the door.
-I took pictures of the summer and fall hours signs, they’re in the picture gallery.
+The bathroom inside is large and clean, and you’ll also find drinking fountains inside and out.

-We did a little walk around, saw the water retention basin, visited the older itty-bitty playground on Boulevard Virginie Roy and adjacent to the soccer field, and then stared up at the large dedicated graffiti wall.
+We did a little walk around, saw the water retention basin with its fountain, visited the older itty-bitty playground on Boulevard Virginie Roy and adjacent to the soccer field, and then stared up at the large dedicated graffiti wall.